effectiveobjc/errata/ERRATA.md

 NSLog(@"numberI retainCount = %lu", [number retainCount]);
 ```

+## Item 37

+[Page 188]: Bad choice of words in the following:

+> This block defines a variable whose name is someBlock.

+It would be better if this read:

+> This code defines a variable whose name is someBlock.

 ## Item 39

 [Page 202]: There is a typo in the `typedef`.
 It should read: